How is your hearing range, really? This simple quiz can help get you started on your path to understanding your hearing health.

 5. Do you often need to ask others to repeat themselves?YES NO

 Click a question below to learn more about hearing aids.Q.
-How much are hearing aids?
+How do I keep my hearing aids clean and dry?

 A. During our initial visit you will be able to see how comfortable our hearing aids are and how great they work firsthand.
 This is just one of many reasons we have no short supply of video testimonials from our patients.
 Our goal is to make them so comfortable, you won't even know you are wearing hearing aids.
 You'll only notice the incredible feeling of knowing you won't miss a thing anymore.